Selling an Inherited House in New Jersey: What Heirs Need to Know

 Can you sell an inherited house quickly?

 Yes, you can sell an inherited house quickly, but the speed depends entirely on your selling method.
-The process of listing with a real estate agent takes the longest amount of time because it usually takes 2-6 months from listing to closing after you complete repairs and staging.
+Listing with a real estate agent is the longest route, often taking 2-6 months from listing to closing, and that’s after you’ve spent time on repairs and staging.
 The fastest way to sell is directly to a cash home buyer.
 This option bypasses the traditional market’s uncertainties.
 A cash buyer can make an offer within a day or two and typically close the sale in as little as 7 to 30 days, allowing you to settle the estate promptly.

 What Happens If Heirs Disagree on Selling the House?

 A Word of Caution: If you truly hit a brick wall and can’t agree, any co-owner has the legal right to file a “partition action” with the court.
-A lawsuit exists that requires the property to be sold.
-The court will oversee the sale process to guarantee that proceeds get distributed fairly.
-The final choice should only be used as a last resort because it requires expensive and prolonged legal battles that can damage family relationships.
+This is a lawsuit that forces the sale of the property.
+The court then supervises the sale to ensure the money is split equitably.
+Consider this the absolute last resort—it’s expensive, drags on for a long time, and can strain family relationships.

 Can I Sell an Inherited House in NJ If It Has a Mortgage?